deutsch

 Donation

 There are many fabulous art works for sale.
-Ten percent of the proceeds will be donated to a local development organisation, which helps with the integration of refugees locally through cultural projects, aiming to improve intercultural relations and social integration.
-Be Aware and Share, a local registered charity that supports people on the move by promoting intercultural relations and social integration.
-We are grateful to raise awareness and support an initiative that helps people to find a better position in life.
+Ten percent of the proceeds will be donated to Be Aware and Share, a local registered charity that supports people on the move by promoting intercultural relations and social integration.

 Interesting References